Thu 20th April 2023

 There is a station in Amberley with trains coming via London’s Clapham Junction.
 The nearest airport is Gatwick.

-We suggest arriving for a 3pm check in and settle in.
-Your guide will be there from 5pm for a welcome briefing before dinner in the Black Horse restaurant serving great local food.
+Arrive for a 3pm check in, settle in and time for a short walk around Amberley, Your guide will be there from 5pm for a welcome briefing before dinner in the Black Horse restaurant serving great local food.
 There is a dining terrace and garden if we are lucky with the weather.

 Price: £974 per person for a fully inclusive long weekend: